 Harvesting Options in Hair Transplant Surgery

 I was returning from speaking at a conference devoted to all areas of treating hair loss including the Capillus laser cap, medical therapies, and hair restoration surgical procedures.

 An advertisement of the plane showed two pictures of the back of a men’s heads that had hair transplants.
 Both heads were shaven closely to the scalp.
 The one on the left clearly depicted a linear surgical scar and the one on the left with no such scar.

-The company paying for the ad was one selling a surgical device, which assisted the surgeon who performed an FUE (follicular unit extraction)-type procedure.
+The company paying for the ad was one selling a surgical device, which assisted the surgeon who performed an FUE (follicular unit excision)-type procedure.
 It truly was an unfair representation of the strip harvest technique because the patient had his donor area shaven.